-Patrick is the Board Chairman of Umeme Limited and the Chairperson of the Nominations Committee.
+He is the Board Chairman of Umeme Limited and the Chairperson of the Nominations Committee.
 He is also a member of the Strategic Review Committee.

-Patrick's leadership of the Board spans from his experience as the founder, Chairman and CEO of Simba Group of Companies, a conglomerate spanning telecom, real estate, power generation, agro-business, mining, hospitality tourism, hotels and media interests.
-He is keen on development of the energy sector in Uganda.
+Patrick's leadership of the Board spans from his experience as the founder, Chairman, and CEO of Simba Group of Companies, a conglomerate spanning telecom, real estate, power generation, agro-business, mining, hospitality tourism, hotels, and media interests.
+He is also a founding member of the Presidential Investors' Round Table (PIRT) and is the Honorary Consul, Australian Consulate in Uganda.